shadowc/jsfusion/docs/03_Component_Props_and_PropTypes.md

 ## Using Twig to pass down props

-Finally, since props are passed using `json` notation, you can easily pass objects created in your Symfony controller, for example, when using `Twig` as a templating engine:
+Finally, since props (and any other attributes) can be passed using `json` notation, you can easily pass objects created in your Symfony controller, for example, when using `Twig` as a templating engine:

 ```twig
 <div data-component="otherComponent" data-props="{{ myPropsObject|json|e('html_attr') }}">